ez1mm/meraki-OneAdP/README.md

 export APIKEY=<apikey>
 ```
 Golden Organization can be specified via config file or via command line.
-Destination Orgs can be defined in config file, if none defined, Golden Config will push to all eligible Orgs
+Destination Orgs can be defined in config file, if none defined, Golden Config will push to all eligible Orgs.
 Config file takes precedence over command line options.

 `config.py` Configuration file for Golden Org and Destination Orgs